Diffusion-DRF: Free, Rich, and Differentiable Reward for Video Diffusion Fine-Tuning: Appendix

-We provide visual results in video format on the project page.
+We provide more visual results in the appendix.
+Fig. \ref{fig:additional_sp} shows more examples of single prompt finetuning.
+Figs. \ref{fig:additional_heatmaps1} and \ref{fig:additional_heatmaps2} show further visualization of the gradient heatmaps.
+We also provide visual results in video format on the project page.
 On the project page, we first present qualitative comparisons among the base model, the model fine-tuned with VideoAlign, and our Diffusion-DRF model.
 These visual results show that our method improves both text-video alignment and physical fidelity.
 We also provide examples demonstrating that when the base model already produces high-quality videos, our method preserves these strengths.
 In contrast, VideoAlign may lead to over-optimization and deteriorate originally high-quality generations.
-We additionally present visual examples of model collapse and several cases in which our method performs particularly well.
+We additionally present single prompt finetuning videos and several cases in which our method performs particularly well.